 Drilled for a sump - Any tank that has an overflow drilled already into it is worth at least another $100 more in value than a tank without that feature, unless drilling holes in glass is your other side hobby.
 Sumps are tanks that hold water in a system that the aquarium is connected to, and are usually contain filtration equipment, media, or refugia.

 Glass or Acrylic thickness - The thicker the glass or the acrylic on an aquarium, the stronger it will be.
-Today aquariums are often made with the bare minimum required to handle the weight capacity they are designed for.
+Today aquariums are can be found with the bare minimum required to handle the weight capacity they are designed for.
 Some used tanks come from a time when manufacturers used far more than what was required to build truly strong and reliable aquariums.
 If you come across one of these that have managed to stay scratch free, you may want to snatch it up.

 Aftermarket Modifications - Many popular models of All in One (AIO) tanks such as the BioCube series of aquariums have after market improvement parts that can add a great deal of functionality to these systems.
 Companies like inTank (unaffiliated) specialize in these parts, and being able to match up parts after purchase may be something of value to you to consider.